I have recently decided to go back in the process of identifying what I really liked to do; what gives me fulfillment and meaning.

 Then more realizations, more confirmations came to me in retrospect.
 Two situations stood out:

-- I remember when I volunteered at a local daycare center for a day, and of course most kids were crying on their first day, I naturally assumed the role of comforting them and stopping them from crying.
-I did it so well, so effortlessly and so fast that even my mom was impressed (she was with my youngest brother attending the class as well).
+1. I remember when I volunteered at a local daycare center on the first day of class, when of course, most kids usually cry the entire time.
+I naturally assumed the role of comforting them and stopping them from crying since the teacher’s hands were already full.
+Surprisingly, I did it so well and so effortlessly that even my mom was impressed (she was with my youngest brother attending the class as well).
 I remember how I felt while I was doing it.
-I felt light, I felt easy and I was having fun.
-I liked seeing their sad and anxious faces transforming into calm, smiling and even excited faces.
-I was able to make them enjoy the school activities as soon as they have stopped crying.
-Then I would help them out and talk to them.
-I wouldn’t even own it until now that I’m good with kids.
-I don’t know that for sure because I have limited personal experiences with them.
-Perhaps I am just naturally good at calming people down no matter how old or young they are.
+I felt light and I was having fun.
+I liked seeing their sad and anxious faces break into smiles and even laughter.

-Looking back, I don’t think I would have been able to identify this because I have always had many other points of interests like organizing, problem-solving, creating and designing.
-These things also bring me excitement and fulfillment in some ways.
+Looking back, I don’t think I would have been able to identify this because I have always had many other points of interests.
 But they don’t really last.
 They don’t really nourish my spirit.

 I believe that each of us would only find genuine soul-level fulfillment in doing something in the service of others.
-The good feelings that other people get because of what we do reflect back to us and feed our spirit.
-It’s win-win for everyone.
+The good feelings they will get because of what we do will reflect on us and in turn, feed our spirit.
+Everybody wins.
+Everybody gets served.